BIBlical33/RoleplayFeatures/README.md

 - Prohibit all SCPs from detonating the warhead.
 - Prohibit all SCPs, except SCP-049, from interacting with the warhead panel or disabling generators.
 - Infinite tokens for MTF/CI spawning.
+- Prohibition against leaving by lift from SCP-096.
 - Hide the player's nickname when speaking on the radio.

 # Default config